suave-ucsd/SuAVE-Documentation/Limesurvey_Application.md

 # Limesurvey

+**Limsurvey is a free software that allows users to design questionnaires and customize them to their scenario.**

 **Utilizing Limesurvey**

 To learn how to...
 - Set up a registration form for a Limesurvey questionnaire: click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Registration_Form.html)

 **Utilizing Limesurvey and SuAVE**

+**SuAVE visualizations has the ability to be linked to Limesurvey (and visa-versa).
+Follow instructions below for your specific use-case.**

 To learn how to...
 - Create a questionnaire linked to a SuAVE visualization: click [here](https://suave-ucsd.github.io/SuAVE-Documentation/SuAVE_Survey.html)